mcpython4-coding/Documentation/mcpython/entity/Entity.md

             For Moder:
                 you CAN include an version entry to make sure you can fix the data version
             :param data: the data to load from
+            The nbt data is auto-loaded before this event is called